geopython/pywps/docs/configuration.rst

      Example: `/var/lib/pywps/downloads:/var/lib/pywps/public`

      By default no input paths are allowed.

+:testmode:
+    flag to enable PyWPS testing mode.
+Default = `false`.

+    In testing mode temporary `workdir` folders are not removed.

 .. note:: `outputpath` and `outputurl` must correspond. `outputpath` is the name
         of the resulting target directory, where all output data files are